AriFordsham/GHCWiki/status/oct09.md

 and optimsation passes have been receiving quite a bit of attention.
 Some highlights

-- Read Max Bolingbroke's paper on Strict Core \[MaxB\], a possible new intermediate language for GHC.
+- Read Max Bolingbroke's paper on [ Strict Core](http://www.cl.cam.ac.uk/~mb566/papers/tacc-hs09.pdf) \[MaxB\], a possible new intermediate language for GHC.
 Adopting Strict Core would be a Big Change, however, and we have not decided to do so (yet).

-- Simon PJ totally re-engineered the way that INLINE pragmas are implemented., with the goal of making them more robust and predicatable \[InlinePatch\].
+- Simon PJ totally re-engineered the way that INLINE pragmas are implemented., with the goal of making them more robust and predicatable [ http://www.haskell.org/pipermail/cvs-ghc/2009-October/050881.html !InlinePatch](http://www.haskell.org/pipermail/cvs-ghc/2009-October/050881.html !InlinePatch).
 There's a new CONLIKE pragma which affects rule matching.

 - Peter Jonsson did an internship in which he made a start on turning GHC into a supercompiler.
-Neil Mitchell's terrific PhD thesis suggested that supercompliation works well for Haskell \[!NeilM\], and Peter has been working on supercompilation for Timber as part of his own PhD \[!PeterJ\].
+Neil Mitchell's [ terrific PhD thesis](http://community.haskell.org/~ndm/thesis/) suggested that supercompliation works well for Haskell \[!NeilM\], and Peter has been working on supercompilation for Timber as part of his [ own PhD](http://www.csee.ltu.se/~pj/papers/scp/index.html) \[!PeterJ\].
   The GHC version isn't ready for prime time yet, but Simon PJ (now educated by Peter and Neil) is keen to pursue it.